AI with dataflows

 Applying a Binary Prediction model

-When a Binary Prediction model is applied, it adds four output columns to the enriched output entity: Outcome, PredictionScore, PredictionExplanation, and ExplanationIndex.
-The column names in the entity have the prefix specified when the model is applied.
+When a Binary Prediction model is applied, it adds four output columns to the enriched output table: Outcome, PredictionScore, PredictionExplanation, and ExplanationIndex.
+The column names in the table have the prefix specified when the model is applied.

 PredictionScore is a percentage probability, which identifies the likelihood that the target outcome will be achieved.